-EFN accepts the strong scientific evidence that human activity mostly based on excessive and unsustainable use of fossil fuels is causing rapid changes in weather patterns worldwide (Intergovernmental Panel on Climate Change 2007).
-We also recognise that Australian farmers are used to surviving in a highly variable climate and that this trait may assist with climate change adjustment although if weather changes are at the high end of predictions many areas currently being farmed may be unusable.
+EFN accepts the strong scientific evidence that human activity mostly based on excessive and unsustainable use of fossil fuels, is causing rapid changes in weather patterns worldwide (Reports of Intergovernmental Panel on Climate Change).
+We also recognise that if weather changes are at the high end of predictions many areas currently being farmed may become unusable.

 Climate change will impact on all farming operations, mostly adversely.
 More severe and longer lasting droughts, surface and groundwater shortages, storm frequency and intensity increased, unseasonal rains and seasonal changes affecting flowering and pollination times, inability to pollinate crops, ecosystem simplification (biodiversity loss).

 EFN recognises that Australian farmers are used to surviving in a highly variable climate and this trait may assist with climate change adjustment.

 The Australian Greenhouse Office estimates that primary production contributes about 17% of total greenhouse gas emissions in Australia This only includes biological processes as transport and stationery energy are measured elsewhere.
 The main gases are methane and nitrous oxides.
 Each molecule of methane is equivalent to 21 molecules of carbon Dioxide in terms of global warming effect and nitrous oxide is equivalent to 310 molecules of carbon dioxide.

 Main emissions for agriculture in south eastern Australia are

 - Rumen fermentation and manure management (over 60%)

 - Emissions from the nitrogen cycle in agricultural soils and applied fertiliser